eove/orca/docs/workflow/periodical-checks.md

 ## Verifying this document

-Please follow your organisation's way of verifing a document to make sure this document has not been tempered with.
+Please follow your organisation's way of verifing a document to make sure this document has not been tampered with.
 A hand made one can be found at the [signing and verifying annex](../signing_and_verifying.md)

 ## Introduction

 This document explains how to periodically verify the PKI and its usability.
-This workflow may need to work on the offline PKI and this depends on the offline PKI workflow.
+Executing this workflow may require performing changes on the offline PKI, and thus executing an offline ceremony.

 {{#include ./common/glossary.md}}